okfn/website/docs/cloud/google-deploy.md

 We use Cloud Run [Domain mapping](https://console.cloud.google.com/run/domains?project=melodic-keyword-303819) to redirect the domain [stg.okfn.org](https://stg.okfn.org) to this application.
 Finally, we add a CNAME record to point this new domain (ensure remove the proxy and set the record a _DNS only_).

-_Notes: The staging environment is using the `min-instances` setting as 0.
-So if no one is using it, the first request might give you a 502 error until the service starts._
+**Notes: The staging environment is using the `min-instances` setting as 0.
+So if no one is using it, the first request might give you a 502 error until the service starts.**

+Stating files are at `okfn-org-staging` AWS S3 bucket (this will be moved to Google).